 The committee has put in place safeguards to maintain the independent auditor's objectivity and independence.
-To enhance independence and in line with established auditing standards, a new senior statutory auditor of the independent auditor is appointed every five years, with other key audit principals within that firm rotated every seven years.
+To enhance independence and in line with established auditing standards, a new senior statutory auditor of the independent auditor is appointed at most every seven years (five years in the case of subsidiaries administering listed debt).